Learning from mistakes is easier when you have a growth mindset.

 They become gloomy and frustrated, ready to give up because their impossible expectations are not being met.

-Accept it for what it is: the road to success is filled with all manner of directional meanders and unexpected detours.
+Harv suggests that you accept it for what it is, because the road to success is filled with all manner of directional meanders and unexpected detours.

 Once we truly understand and accept it, unrealistic expectations of a ‘straight line to the top’ are less likely to delude us.

-This also means we’re less likely to give up or become discouraged when we encounter obstacles and challenges along the way.
+This also means, Harv says, that we’re less likely to give up or become discouraged when we encounter obstacles and challenges along the way.

-What you can expect is to spend quite a bit of time making mistakes and then making corrections on your road to success.
+What you can expect, Harv mentions, is to spend quite a bit of time making mistakes and then making corrections on your road to success.

 There’s a good reason why perfectionists find it hard to be highly successful.